Electrophysiological Testing of the Heart

 Must I do anything special after the test is over?

 You will need to lie flat for around six hours after this procedure.
-If you received anti-anxiety medicine through your IV during the procedure, you might feel sleepy at the end of the procedure and you might not remember much of the test.
+The relaxing medicine you received through your IV during the procedure might make you feel sleepy, and you might not remember much of the test.
 You should not drive or drink alcohol for the rest of the day.

 How long is it before the result of the test is known?